 Q: How do I know how many weekly hours I have?

 A: An IHSS consumer has been approved for the number of monthly hours that is printed on the first timesheet you get each month and on the NOA (Notice of Action Page 1) that was sent to the consumer when they were approved for the services.
 To determine weekly hours use the calculator on this page.
 Providers are mailed a SOC 2271 which states the number of hours per month on case, along with tasks approved on case.
 All providers and consumers will be mailed notices that include the monthly and weekly authorized hours for each case.
 To determine weekly hours, divide the monthly hours by four (4), for four weeks in the month.
 Please remember to make special note of five (5) week work months, and split workweeks* when calculating your weekly workweek maximums.

 Still Have Questions?

 Contact the IHSS Provider Help Desk toll free at 866-376-7066 during normal business hours, 8 a.m. to 5 p.m.
 Monday through Friday, excluding major holidays.
-For additional assistance contact Payroll Assistance at 530-889-7135.
+For additional assistance contact Payroll Assistance at 530-889-7135 or by email.